 - Decide which audit service you would like to request: certification, independent verification or benchmarking.

-- Fill in the application form and indicate your application to the Subsidy Fund.
+- Visit the application process site and indicate in your application the interest in the Subsidy Fund.